Everything to Know About Skólavörðustígur: Reykjavik’s Rainbow Street

 What to Do at Skólavörðustígur

 Rainbow Street’s bustling atmosphere makes it a perfect spot for food, drinks, shopping, and accommodations while exploring the beauty of Iceland's capital.
-The area is renowned for its unique retail and souvenir shops drawing visitors and locals alike.
+The bustling area is renowned for its artisan boutiques and souvenir shops, drawing visitors and locals alike.

 Shopping